 Ease of Use

 While we did find appreciable differences in ease of use performance between irons, those differences were small enough that they may feel insignificant to many people.
 If there is one aspect of ironing that you absolutely hate, like refilling the water tank, then ease of use will be an important consideration in your purchase decision.
-If you're more concerned with performance aspects like steam output then ease of use is a less important consideration (if you're still a bit confused about what to look for in an iron check out our buying advice article).
+If you're more concerned with performance attributes like steam output then ease of use is a less important consideration (if you're still a bit confused about what to look for in an iron check out our *buying advice article).
 We considered a number of ease of use factors in our testing including cord length, general handling and ergonomics, ease of filling the water tank, and how conducive soleplate shape was to smoothing out oddly shaped items of clothing.
 Many people complain of water leaking from the soleplate.
-We found that all models did this when used improperly, so we didn't dock any points for this (for more on leakage and improper technique see our buying advice article).
-While we were iron testing our office looked like the costume department of a broadway production, and our testers ironed all that clothing with multiple different models, so the bottom line is we have a good feel for how easy (or frustrating) these products are to use.
+We found that all models did this when they weren't at a high enough temperature, so we didn't dock any points for this.
+While we were iron testing our office looked like the costume department of a Broadway production, and our testers ironed a wide variety of garments with multiple different models, so the bottom line is we have a good feel for how easy (or frustrating) these products are to use.

-The Rowenta DW7180 Everlast was the fastest heater in our test, scoring an 8 out of 10.
+The Rowenta DW7180 Everlast was the second fastest heater in our test, scoring an 8 out of 10.
 It reached a scorching 430˚ after two minutes of preheating.
 Next up was the Black and Decker D2030, which earned a score of 7.
-It hit a temperature of 420˚ at the two minute mark.
-Both the Hamilton Beach Durathon Digital 19900 and the Rowenta DW5080 Focus earned a score of 6, hitting 405˚ and 400˚ at the two minute mark, respectively.
+It hit a temperature of 420˚ at the two-minute mark.
+Both the Hamilton Beach Durathon Digital 19900 and the Rowenta DW5080 Focus earned a score of 6, hitting 405˚ and 400˚ at the two-minute mark, respectively.

 Three models earned a score of 5 out of 10 in our heating testing.
 While this score is not far off the average, it is the lowest score in the bunch.
 Both the Sunbeam Steam Master and the Shark Ultimate Professional reached 390˚ after two minutes.
 The Oliso TG1100 was slightly behind, hitting 380˚ after two minutes.
+The Sunbeam Hot-2-Trot also hit 380˚ after two minutes.
 While these models did heat up a bit more slowly than the competitors, it would not be restrictive for most people as they still reach cotton ironing temperatures in just over two minutes.

 Why We Didn't Score Safety